 Naomi: Midrash and Aggadah

 The Bible presents Naomi as the wife of Elimelech, who is related to Boaz.
-The midrash supplies additional genealogical details about Naomi and her family.
-According to the BT (Bava Batra 91a), Elimelech, Salmon (Boaz’s father), the anonymous redeemer and Naomi’s father were brothers, all the sons of Nahshon son of Amminadab (who is explicitly mentioned at the end of the Book of Ruth as Salmon’s father).
+The A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash supplies additional genealogical details about Naomi and her family.
+According to the BT (Bava Batra 91a), Elimelech, Salmon (Boaz’s father), the anonymous redeemer, and Naomi’s father were brothers, all the sons of Nahshon son of Amminadab (who is explicitly mentioned at the end of the Book of Ruth as Salmon’s father).
 In other words, Elimelech was not only Naomi’s husband, but also her uncle and the uncle of Boaz.
 According to other exegetical sources, Elimelech was Boaz’s brother (Ruth Rabbah 6:6) or cousin (Ruth Zuta 2:1).

 After Ruth gives birth to a son, the neighbors say: “A son is born to Naomi” (Ruth 4:17), who is the child’s foster mother.
 The Rabbis observe that the child is attributed to Naomi because she raised him (BT Sanhedrin 19b).
 This fact is also related to another midrashic testimony that Boaz died immediately after the wedding, and so Naomi raised the boy (Ruth Zuta 4:13).